-In the District Court in this case, Appellees' experts relied on just such an "S" curve to try to distinguish partisan self-dealing presumably associated with gerrymandering from the ordinary victory bonus naturally achieved by electoral majorities in single-member districts. report specifically addressing this issue was filed as an exhibit to the initial complaint.
-See Simon Jackman, Assessing the Current Wisconsin State Legislative Districting Plan ("Jackman's Report"), Whitford v.
+In the District Court in this case, Appellees' experts relied on just such an "S" curve to try to distinguish partisan self-dealing presumably associated with gerrymandering from the ordinary victory bonus naturally achieved by electoral majorities in single-member districts.
+An expert report specifically addressing this issue was filed as an exhibit to the initial complaint.
+See Simon Jackman, Assessing the Current Wisconsin State Legislative Districting Plan, Whitford v.
 Nichol, No. 15-cv-421-bbc (W.D.
 Wis.
 Jan.
-25, 2016), ECF No. 1-3 at 9 n.
-1 (applying standard formula with three as the exponent) and 10 (graph of the resulting "S" curve).
+25, 2016), Joint Appendix Vol. II, at SA189 n.
+1 (applying standard formula with three as the exponent) and SA190 (graph of the resulting "S" curve).

 As Appellees' report necessarily admits, the use of an exponent of three is not theoretically required.
 It is instead an approximation of available empirical data.
-Jackman's Report at 9 n.
+SA189 n.
 1 (the "Cube Law" is "an approximation for the lack of proportionality we observe in single-member district systems, though hardly a 'law."); see King & Browning, supra note 5, at 1258 and passim (at best the cube law is a probabilistic, empirical finding, not a deterministic law).
-But this very fact - namely, that the cube law and the particular "S" curve derived from it are empirical rather than a priori conclusions - suggests why they are the wrong tools to accomplish the widecurves give a visual depiction of how each party's vote share . . . relates to the number of Assembly seats that party likely will secure").
+But this very fact - namely, that the cube law and the particular "S" curve derived from it are empirical rather than a priori conclusions - suggests why they are the wrong tools to accomplish the wideranging redistricting revolution Appellees hope to achieve.